-The Visual Experience Composer displays two tabs on the left side after you create a new activity: Experience A and Experience B. Select an experience from the list.
-You can add new experiences to the list, by using the Add Experience button.
+The Visual Experience Composer displays two tabs on the left side after you create an activity: Experience A and Experience B. Select an experience from the list.
+You can add new experiences to the list by using the Add Experience button.

 Select an image or text on your page to start making modification or use can use the code editor to pick and HTML element.

 Change the text from Camping in Western Australia to Adventures of Australia.
-A list of changes added to an Experience will be displayed under Modifications.
+A list of changes added to an Experience are displayed under Modifications.
 You can click and edit the modified item to view its CSS selector and the new content added to it.

 Rename Experience A to Adventure

 Similarly, update the text on Experience B from Camping in Western Australia to Explore the Australian Wilderness.